-How surprising is it that the model features a good fit to the dynamic evolution of the U.S. population distribution and to the locations and sizes of cities?
+How surprising is it that the model of Section 3 features a good fit to the dynamic evolution of the U.S. population distribution and to the locations and sizes of cities?
 This question cannot be answered without a benchmark to which the model's fit is compared.
 One natural benchmark is the model developed in Desmet et al. (2018) ("DNR").
 DNR is also a dynamic quantitative model of economic geography, and therefore can be used to predict the evolution of the spatial distribution of population.
-Unlike the model of Section 3, DNR features moving costs across locations, which, if anything, should make it better suited to matching the slow migration of population toward the initially low-density West.
-Unlike the model of Section 3, however, DNR features one sector.
-As a result, besides serving as a benchmark, a comparison with the DNR model can also clarify whether a two-sector framework consistent with the hinterland hypothesis is crucial to quantitatively replicate the key patterns of the evolution of the U.S. population distribution and city formation.
+Unlike the model of Section 3, DNR features moving costs across locations, which, if anything, should make it better suited to matching the slow migration of population toward the initially low-density